CanerEkinci37/Wine-Clustering/README.md

 # Clustering Model for Wine Dataset
-### The dataset i use is available at this [site](https://www.kaggle.com/datasets/harrywang/wine-dataset-for-clustering).
+### The dataset i used is available at this [site](https://www.kaggle.com/datasets/harrywang/wine-dataset-for-clustering).